cpsxen/cps-xen/README.md

 ### Citing CPS-Xen

-Please cite the CPS-Xen paper [4] in any research that uses CPS-Xen.
+Please cite our CPS-Xen papers [4,5] in any research that uses CPS-Xen.

 ### Conditions of Use